nucleosynthesis/work-tools/stats-tools/SLpython/README.md

 cd work-tools/stats-tools/SLpython
 ```

+## Input file

-## The inputs for the simplified likelihood are defined in the configuration file `mymodel.py`.
+The inputs for the simplified likelihood are defined in the configuration file `mymodel.py`.
 They are as follows

  * `data` : A python array of observed data, one entry per bin.
  * `background` : A python array of expected background, one entry per bin.